Skip to contentSkip to footer

 What community events are taking place at Lace Market in Nottingham?

-Lace Market Quarter Celebrates Local Creative Talent in Nottingham This programme aims to enhance local food systems and promote sustainable agricultural practices.
+Lace Market Quarter Marks Local Creative Talent This programme aims to enhance local food systems and promote sustainable agricultural practices.